 Dr. Pardos is an Associate Professor of Education at UC Berkeley studying adaptive learning and AI.
-His current research focuses on recommender system approaches to increasing upward mobility in postsecondary education and using behavioral and semantic data to map out paths to cognitive and career achievement in K-16.
+His current research focuses on knowledge representation and recommender systems approaches to increasing upward mobility in postsecondary education using behavioral and semantic data.

 He earned his PhD in Computer Science at Worcester Polytechnic Institute with a dissertation on computational models of cognitive mastery.
 Funded by a National Science Foundation Fellowship (GK-12), he spent extensive time with K-12 educators and students working to integrate educational technology into the curriculum as a formative assessment tool.
 After completing his PhD in 2012, he spent one year as a Postdoctoral Associate at the Massachusetts Institute of Technology.
 At Cal, he directs the Computational Approaches to Human Learning research lab, teaches in the Graduate School of Education and the Division of Computing, Data Science, and Society, and is an affiliated faculty in Cognitive Science.